Ealenn/gira/README.md

   gira [command]

 Available Commands:
-  branch      Create a new Git branch using Jira issue ID completion  Generate the autocompletion script for the specified shell config      Configure Gira with Jira account and API token help        Help about any command issue       Show details of a Jira issue (from current branch or specified issue ID) version     Display the current Gira version and check for available updates
+  branch      Create a new Git branch using issue completion  Generate the autocompletion script for the specified shell config      Configure Gira with accounts and tokens help        Help about any command issue       Show details of an issue (from current branch or specified issue ID) version     Display the current Gira version and check for available updates

 Flags:
   -h, --help             help for gira
-      --verbose   Print detailed operation logs and debug information -v, --version   version for gira
+      --profile string   Configuration profile to use (default "default") --verbose          Print detailed operation logs and debug information -v, --version          version for gira

 Use "gira [command] --help" for more information about a command.
 ```